Skip to content

 Step 1: Enroll your first device

 Enrollment permissions control which users can connect devices to your account.
-In this step, you set an enrollment email and download the WARP client.
+In this step, you set an enrollment email and download the Cloudflare One Client.
 The email you provide becomes the first allowed login for your organization, and anyone with that email address can enroll a device.

 Both devices must be enrolled in your Cloudflare account for the connection to work.

-1. Select the operating system of your second device.
+1. Download the Cloudflare One Client on your second device.

-4. The WARP client should show as Connected on the second device.
+3. The client should show as Connected on both devices.

-The dashboard confirms that your devices can securely communicate.
-Both devices are now connected through Cloudflare's network using their assigned virtual IPs.
+Both devices are now connected through Cloudflare's network using their assigned Mesh IPs.

-1. In Cloudflare One, go to Team & Resources > Devices.
+1. In the Cloudflare dashboard, go to Networking > Mesh.

 After verifying your connection, consider securing your connected devices with policies and access controls: